svs/now-here-this/_posts/2023-02-17-your-body-is-a-temple.md

 ---
-Title: Your Body is a Temple
+title: Your Body is a Temple
-Layout: post
+layout: mypost
 ---

 You know what they say, right?
 You've heard this line lots of times --- that your body is a temple.